felicianog3/Network-/Chapter 1 | Network Models.md

 **Physical Layer** (Layer 1) is the method of moving data between computers.
 Copper cabling, fiber optics, and radia waves are part of the **Physical Layer**.
 Computer are connected to each other at this layer (not directly).

 A *NIC* (Network interface card) is the interface between the PC and the network.
-Today they are no longer *cards*, as they are built into the actial motherboard.
+Today they are no longer *cards*, as they are built into the actual motherboard.
+Cable is connected from the NIC to the central box.
+It is often placed in the **Data Link Layer**

+* inside each NIC, burned onto a ROM chip, is firmware containing a unique identifier with a 48 bit value called a MAC address (media access control).
+*